Sukanya-29/YouTube-Summarizer-AI/README.md

 <br> cd YouTube-Summarizer-AI

 ### 2. Install Dependencies
-Ensure you have Python installed, then run:

 pip install -r requirements.txt

 ### 3. Configure Environment Variables
-Create a file named .env in the root directory and add your Groq API credentials:

 groq_api=your_actual_groq_api_key_here

 ### 4. Run the Application
-Launch the server using Streamlit:

 streamlit run nav.py